mongodb/mongo-c-driver/src/libmongoc/doc/queryable-encryption.rst

 Experimental: Queryable Encryption
 ##################################

-MongoDB 6.0 introduces *Queryable Encryption* as a Public Technical Preview.
+Using Queryable Encryption requires MongoDB Server 7.0 or higher.

-This API is still experimental and subject to breaking changes!
+API related to the "rangePreview" algorithm is still experimental and subject to breaking changes!

-APIs that are part of Queryable Encryption will be marked as experimental, and one should not rely on their stability.

 .. seealso::